slacksec/golang-devops-stuff/website/source/docs/agent/event-handlers.html.markdown

 [custom events](/docs/commands/event.html) or [queries](/docs/commands/query.html).

-Event handlers can be any executable, including piped executables (such as `awk '{print $2}' | grep foo`, since event handlers are invoked within the context of a shell.
-The event handler is executed anytime an event occurs and are expected to exit within a reasonable amount of time.
+Event handlers can be any executable, including piped executables (such as `awk '{print $2}' | grep foo`), since event handlers are invoked within the context of a shell.
+The event handler is executed anytime an event occurs and is expected to exit within a reasonable amount of time.

 ## Inputs and Parameters

 Every time an event handler is invoked, Serf sets some environmental
 variables:

-* `SERF_EVENT` is the event type that is occuring.
+* `SERF_EVENT` is the event type that is occurring.
 This will be one of `member-join`, `member-leave`, `member-failed`, `member-update`, `member-reap`, `user`, or `query`.